Flexible-Sector 6DMA Base Station: Modeling and Design: Abstract

 \section{Abstract}

-Six-dimensional movable antenna (6DMA) has emerged as a promising new technology for future wireless networks, which can adaptively adjust the three-dimensional (3D) positions and 3D rotations of antennas/antenna arrays for performance enhancement.
-This paper proposes a novel cost-effective 6DMA-based base station (BS) architecture, termed the \textit{flexible-sector} BS, which allows the deployed antennas to flexibly rotate and move along a circular track, thus enabling common sector rotation and flexible antenna allocation across sectors to adapt to the spatial user distribution efficiently.
-In particular, we focus on the uplink transmission in a single-cell system, where the flexible-sector BS receives independent messages from multiple users.
-We introduce an angular-domain user distribution model, which captures the users' spatial clustering or hot-spot distribution effectively.
-Assuming the zero-forcing (ZF) based receiver applied at the BS to decode multiuser signals, we derive the average sum rate achievable for the users as a function of the common rotation of sectors and the antenna allocation over them.
-Moreover, we develop a two-step algorithm to jointly optimize the common sector rotation and antenna allocation to maximize the average sum rate of all users.
-It is shown that the optimal antenna number in each sector linearly increases with the number of users in it.
-It is also revealed that under the most favorable user distribution, the achievable sum rate gain increases in the order of $\log_{2}(B)$ in the regime of asymptotically large number of antennas, where $B$ denotes the number of sectors.
-Numerically results also show that as $B$ increases, the proposed flexible-sector BS achieves higher sum rate, and it outperforms other benchmark schemes, such as the traditional fixed-sector BS as well as the BS with sector rotation or antenna allocation optimization only.
+Six-dimensional movable antenna (6DMA) technology creates new spatial degrees of freedom by adjusting antenna positions and orientations, but its full implementation may require hardware and control complexity at base stations (BSs).
+This paper proposes a cost-effective flexible-sector BS architecture, in which antennas can move along a circular track to support common sector rotation and adaptive antenna allocation across sectors according to the spatial user distribution.
+We consider uplink transmission in a single-cell system and introduce an angular-domain user distribution model to characterize spatial traffic clustering.
+With zero-forcing reception, we derive the average sum rate as a function of sector rotation and antenna allocation.
+We further develop a two-step optimization algorithm that combines sector-rotation search with load-aware antenna allocation.
+The analysis shows that the optimal number of antennas assigned to each sector increases linearly with the number of users in that sector.
+Under the most favorable angular user distribution, the asymptotic per-user rate gap between the most and least favorable sector-level user distributions approaches $\log_{2}(B)$ bps/Hz as the number of antennas grows, where $B$ is the number of sectors.
+Numerical results demonstrate higher sum-rate performance over benchmarks for non-uniform user distributions, with robust gains under non-ideal antenna patterns and practical receivers.